David-Bugaboo/Twentyheim/Stables.md

 | :-: | :-: | :-: | :-: | :-: | :-: |
 | \+2 | \+1 | \-2 | \+0 |  0  | \+0 |

-**Daemonic Steed \-** The possessed Steed does not count as an animal, but rather as a daemon, is will roll on the Whoa, Boy\! table if is targeted by a Scour the Wicked or Exorcism spell.
+**Daemonic Steed \-** The possessed Steed does not count as an animal, but rather as a daemon, is Vontade roll on the Whoa, Boy\! table if is targeted by a Scour the Wicked or Exorcism spell.

 ### Kharadron Mountain Goat